Try Out Our NEW Disneyland Ticket Calculator!

 Then, it’s showtime.
 Watch Mickey’s Not-So-Spooky Spectacular fireworks from the reserved viewing area of your choice – either stand to see the display in the Plaza Garden or catch the show from your table at the Tomorrowland Terrace Restaurant.

-Reservations for Disney’s Not-So-Spooky Spectacular Dessert Party go on sale starting August 9, 2022.
-Spots fill up so fast it’s scary.
+Reservations for Disney’s Not-So-Spooky Spectacular Dessert Party are already on sale, and spots fill up so fast it’s scary.
 So, be sure to act quickly or miss out on the Halloween-inspired concoctions and incredible fireworks views.
+Tickets for the dessert party start at $107.04 for guests 10 and up and $64.78 for guests ages 3 to 9 (plus tax), depending on which party date you attend.

 Well, sweet tooths and spooky-season fans, that wraps up our foodie guide for Mickey’s Not-So-Scary Halloween Party and Magic Kingdom’s frightful festivities during regular park hours.